BlackPianoCat/NonGaussianSurfaces/README.md

 - Python translation by Max Pierini @ [EpiData.it](https://epidata.it)
 - Ported from original MATLAB toolbox by Dave (2021)
+- Matlab code from dr. Vasilis Costantoudis.
-- Extended and maintained by [your name here]
+- Extended and maintained by Sebastian Korsak.
+- Correction of non gaussian surfaces with copilot.

 # Results